Huang Huidan: Junior career

 Huang joined the Chinese national team in 2009.
-At the 2012 Chinese National Championships, she won a silver medal on the uneven bars behind then-reigning Olympic champion He Kexin.
-Later that year, she competed at the Asian Championships, where she won gold with the Chinese team and another silver on uneven bars.
+At the 2012 Chinese National Championships, she won a silver medal in the uneven bars behind then-reigning Olympic champion He Kexin.
+Later that year, she competed at the Asian Championships, where she won gold with the Chinese team and another silver in uneven bars.

 2013

-At the 2013 National Games, Huang bested He on uneven bars, taking the gold medal.
+At the 2013 National Games, Huang bested He in uneven bars, taking the gold medal.
 In October, she competed at the 2013 World Artistic Gymnastics Championships in Antwerp and won the bars title with a score of 15.400.

 2014

-At the Asian Games in the fall of 2014, Huang earned a gold medal with the team and a silver on uneven bars.
-At the 2014 World Artistic Gymnastics Championships in Nanning, she helped the Chinese team to a silver medal and won another silver on uneven bars.
+At the Asian Games in the fall of 2014, Huang earned a gold medal with the team and a silver in uneven bars.
+At the 2014 World Artistic Gymnastics Championships in Nanning, she helped the Chinese team to a silver medal and won another silver in uneven bars.

 2015

-Huang competed at the 2015 Chinese National Championships, where she won a silver medal on bars behind teammate Fan Yilin.
+Huang competed at the 2015 Chinese National Championships, where she won a silver medal in bars behind teammate Fan Yilin.
 She did not compete at the 2015 World Championships in Glasgow because of a shoulder injury.